deryrahman/word2vec-bahasa-indonesia/README.md

   --stem STEM                       use stemmer or not. (default false)
 ```

-## Model
+## Use Pre-Trained Model
-You can use a trained model on the folder model or download directly from [my drive](https://drive.google.com/drive/u/0/folders/1Sz_8Derx4DjoelgVxCLpOGr8UvpUEqJ7)
+You can use a trained model on the folder model or download directly from [my drive](https://drive.google.com/drive/u/0/folders/1Sz_8Derx4DjoelgVxCLpOGr8UvpUEqJ7).
+Extracted on model folder.

+You can use `example.py` to get a quick insight how to use the model.
+Please look on [gensim documentation](https://radimrehurek.com/gensim/auto_examples/index.html) as a reference.

 ---